mhahnFr/DC4C/README.md

 ### Pair
 A pair similar to the `std::pair` of the C++ standard library is available.

+## Standard compliance
+All containers are compatible with the C90 and C++98 standards, respectively, unless noted otherwise.

+### Vector
+The C implementation requires the C99 standard, the C++ implementation the C++11 standard.

+### Optional
+The interoperability with C++17's `std::optional` is only available when compiled with the C++17 (or newer) standard.

-### Final notes
+## Final notes
-This repository is licensed under the terms of the GPL 3.0.
+This repository is licensed under the terms of the GNU GPL in version 3 or later.

 © Copyright 2023 - 2024 [mhahnFr][1]